Tammy MacIntosh: Career

-MacIntosh started out as a reporter for a children's show C'mon Kids in South Australia in the late eighties.
+MacIntosh started out as a reporter for children's show C'mon Kids in South Australia in the late eighties.

-MacIntosh has an extensive list of TV credits including The Flying Doctors, Something in the Air, Grass Roots, Stingers, State Coroner, Wildside, McLeod's Daughters, G.P., The Feds III and Chances.
+MacIntosh has an extensive list of TV credits including The Flying Doctors, Christine Rutherford in Something in the Air, Grass Roots, Stingers, State Coroner, Wildside, McLeod's Daughters, G.P., The Feds III, and Chances.
 She was also a well-known face in her regular role of Kathy in Police Rescue.
 MacIntosh played a main character in the first season of the BAFTA Award-winning BBC show, Jeopardy.

 In 1998, MacIntosh appeared in the detective series Good Guys, Bad Guys.
 MacIntosh joined the science fiction television series Farscape in late 2000.
 She was cast as Jool, a young Interion woman.
 She made her first appearance in the third-season episode "Self-Inflicted Wounds Part I: Could'a, Would'a, Should'a".

 In 2002, MacIntosh was cast as Dr Charlotte Beaumont in the medical drama All Saints.
 MacIntosh took the role of Charlotte as she saw the character as a new challenge.
 She was initially contracted for six weeks.
 Of Charlotte, MacIntosh commented "she's been empowering to play.
 I felt much stronger and more confident in who I was than I had in a long time."
 MacIntosh became one of the show's longest serving cast members joining in series 5 and staying until its final season went to air.

 Macintosh's film and theatre credits include Police Rescue: The Movie, the Melbourne Theatre Company's Shark Fin Soup, the Sydney Theatre Company's Private Lives, the Ensemble Theatre's Blinded by the Sun and Sleeping Beauty.